SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

 7. Add Users - in this section we can add additional users as administrators and developers for the subaccount.
-The user who is using the Booster is added automatically
+The user who is using the Booster is added automatically as "Administrator" and also added as a Security Admin.
     1. Select your user origin
     2. Add administrator
     3. Add developer
-    4. Press next.
+    4. Press Next.

     ![Booster Overview](./images/booster6.png)